joerndigital/semanticchess/README.md

 ## Note

-At first the program converts the file 1610-1899.pgn to ttl-files.
-After that it uploads these files plus a mapping file and an chess opening file to the database.
+At first the program converts the file 1610-1899.pgn to .ttl-files.
+After that it uploads these files plus a mapping file and a chess opening file to the database.
 That will take some time.

 ## Use

 > You can now visit http://localhost/8080 and ask some queries.
 > The database runs on http://localhost/8890.
-> The sparql query editor runs on http://localhost/8890.
+> The sparql query editor runs on http://localhost/8890/sparql.

 ## Prefixes
-If you want to use the sparql editor on http://localhost/8080: These prefixes are already in use.
+If you want to use the sparql editor on http://localhost/8080: The following prefixes are already in use:

 ```sh
 PREFIX ex:    <http://example.com>